satyagraha/searcher/README.md

 typically opening the file in your preferred editor.

 Similarly, on a results tree row you can click the right-hand mouse button to activate the context (pop-up) menu for that type of entry;
 then press _Enter_ for the selected action.
+Depending on OS, any keyboard context menu shortcuts are also supported for mouse-free operation.

 When started from the command line, the program accepts an optional initial directory path argument.

+### Accelerator Keys
+Keyboard accelerator (shortcut) keys operate in the usual way; on some systems you may need to press the _Alt_ key to display the relevant underlined letter.
+Some further convenience accelerators are provided thus:
+- _Alt-Enter_ - starts search
+- _Escape_ - stops search
+- _Alt-M_ - set focus on _Matches_ result tree

 ### Windows Explorer Context Menu
 It is quite easy to add a Windows Explorer context menu entry to launch the searcher program for a particular directory, as follows: